Legacy Takes Flight at Local Hobby Store

 “He would help customers choose between different brands like FMS, Hobbyzone, and E-flite, answering questions about everything from basic flight characteristics to advanced controller settings,” recalls Mark Focareta, owner of HobbyTown Santee.
 “We just connected organically through his regular visits to browse our selection of RC products.”

-Robert’s knowledge covered the full line of RC hobby equipment.
-His Instagram page showcased his skill with various aircraft, from electric trainer planes to high-speed EDF jets.
+Robert’s knowledge covered the full line of RC equipment.
+His Instagram page showcased his skill with electric trainer planes and high-speed EDF jets.
 He would test new releases, helping others find everything they need to get started in RC flight.

-Before Roberts’ passing, he made a decision that would impact the RC hobby community for years to come.
-Through a friend handling his estate, he arranged to leave a large paft of his collection of radio control planes to HobbyTown Santee, with one specific request – that the planes be given to newcomers interested in learning to fly RC aircraft.
+Before Robert’s passing, he arranged through a friend handling his estate to leave a large part of his collection of radio control planes to HobbyTown Santee, with one specific request: that the planes be given to newcomers interested in learning to fly RC aircraft.

-“It was kind of surprising to me that he thought that way of us,” Mark shares, reflecting on the moment he learned about the gift.
+“It was kind of surprising to me that he thought that way of us,” Mark shares.
 “We did have a really good rapport with him and always managed to have some good conversations when he was in the store.
 I guess that resonated with him.”

 The Collection

-The gift included approximately 25 bind-and-fly RC planes, each relatively new and still in its original box.
-These weren’t just basic starter aircraft—the collection ranged from beginner-friendly trainers to more advanced models, representing a significant value in RC hobby equipment.
+The gift included approximately 25 bind-and-fly RC planes, each still in its original box.
+These weren’t just basic starter aircraft — the collection ranged from beginner-friendly trainers to advanced models, representing a significant value in RC hobby equipment.

-Recipients need to provide their radio controller, however, the donated planes offer an incredible opportunity to overcome one of the biggest hurdles new RC pilots face – the initial cost of equipment.
+Recipients need to provide their own radio controller, but the donated planes offer an incredible opportunity to overcome one of the biggest hurdles new pilots face: the initial cost of equipment.

 Creating the Program

 After receiving this remarkable gift, Mark and his team at HobbyTown Santee knew they needed to honor Robert’s wishes in a meaningful way.
-Rather than simply giving the planes away, they began developing a formal RC Pilot Grant Program that would ensure each RC airplane found its way to a truly dedicated beginner.
+Rather than simply giving the planes away, they developed a formal RC Pilot Grant Program to ensure each aircraft went to a truly dedicated beginner.

-The program has already helped launch two young RC pilots into the hobby.
-One recipient, Evan, has joined the local Weed Whackers club, where experienced pilots mentor newcomers using dual-control systems similar to driver’s education cars.
+The program has already helped launch two young pilots into the hobby.
+One recipient, Evan, has joined the local Weed Whackers club, where experienced pilots mentor newcomers using dual-control systems similar to driver’s-education cars.

-Another determined young RC enthusiast, Ryan, caught Mark’s attention with his unwavering passion for flight.
+Another determined young enthusiast, Ryan, caught Mark’s attention with his unwavering passion.
 Despite multiple crashed planes and tree-climbing recovery missions, his enthusiasm never dimmed.
-When Ryan and his father visited HobbyTown Santee looking at planes, Mark knew he’d found the perfect recipient for one of Robert’s aircraft.
-Ryan’s journey into RC aviation, detailed in his letter to the store, captures the very spirit of persistence that the program aims to support in the world of RC airplanes:
+When Ryan and his father visited HobbyTown Santee, Mark knew he’d found the perfect recipient for one of Robert’s aircraft.
+Ryan’s journey, detailed in his letter, captures the spirit of persistence this program supports:

-His story, from rescuing RC planes from treetops to joining the Palomar RC Flyers club, demonstrates exactly why Robert wanted his collection to help launch new pilots into the hobby.”
+His story — from rescuing planes from treetops to joining the Palomar RC Flyers club — demonstrates exactly why Robert wanted his collection to help launch new pilots.

 “We encourage beginners to come in and get started in the sport,” Mark says.
-“We’re not judgmental, we’re very supportive of new pilots.
-The people we really love to bring into the store and focus on are people who are starting, to make them feel comfortable before investing into the hobby.”
+“We’re not judgmental; we’re very supportive of new pilots.
+We focus on making them feel comfortable before they invest in the hobby.”

 Looking to the Future

-HobbyTown Santee is now formalizing their RC Pilot Grant Program, planning to award three planes per quarter to aspiring pilots.
-The program aims to help overcome the initial cost barriers that often prevent newcomers from entering the hobby, while also fostering the kind of community support that makes learning to fly RC planes more accessible.
+HobbyTown Santee is now formalizing the RC Pilot Grant Program, planning to award three planes per quarter to aspiring pilots.
+The program aims to lower the initial cost barrier and foster the community support that makes learning to fly more accessible.

-“Just to help parents and kids getting started with the expense of it… it’s not a cheap thing to do, especially when you’re learning to fly,” Mark explains.
-“We’re helping people get over the hump of maybe the extra expenses because we’re giving them a plane.”
+“It’s not a cheap hobby, especially when you’re learning to fly,” Mark explains.
+“We’re helping people get over that hump by giving them a plane.”

-The impact extends beyond just the equipment.
-Each recipient becomes part of a larger RC hobby community, connecting with local flying clubs like the Weed Whackers and Palomar RC Flyers that offer training programs for new pilots.
-These clubs provide crucial mentorship, using dual-control systems that allow experienced pilots to take over when needed – much like learning to drive a car.
+Each recipient becomes part of a larger RC community, connecting with clubs like the Weed Whackers and Palomar RC Flyers, which offer training programs and dual-control mentorship.

 Building Tomorrow’s RC Pilots

-For Mark and his team, this program represents everything HobbyTown Santee stands for – making RC hobbies accessible to everyone, especially young people looking to learn new skills.
-Unlike many modern-day pastimes that keep kids indoors, RC flying gets them outside, teaches patience, and builds real-world skills.
+For Mark and his team, this program represents everything HobbyTown Santee stands for — making RC hobbies accessible to everyone, especially young people eager to learn new skills.
+Unlike pastimes that keep kids indoors, RC flying gets them outside, teaches patience, and builds real-world abilities.

 A Legacy That Keeps Flying

-For those interested in joining this growing community of RC enthusiasts, HobbyTown Santee’s RC Pilot Grant Program offers a unique opportunity to begin their journey into radio control aircraft.
-Whether you’re an experienced pilot looking to mentor newcomers or a beginner ready to take your first flight, there’s a place for you in this community of aviation enthusiasts.
+For those interested in joining, HobbyTown Santee’s RC Pilot Grant Program offers a unique opportunity to start your journey.
+Whether you’re an experienced pilot or a beginner, there’s a place for you in this community of aviation enthusiasts.

-As Robert’s planes find new homes with eager pilots, his legacy lives on in the skies above San Diego, where the whir of electric motors and the sight of RC aircraft soaring overhead remind us that sometimes the greatest gifts we can give are the ones that help others discover their own passion for flight.
+As Robert’s planes find new homes, his legacy lives on above San Diego — where the whir of electric motors and the sight of RC aircraft remind us that the greatest gifts help others discover their passion for flight.

 Share This